softeng-feup/open-cx-grace/README.md

 [comment]: <> (**Value and effort**.
 At the end, it is good to add a rough indication of the value of the user story to the customers 'e.g. [MoSCoW]'https://en.wikipedia.org/wiki/MoSCoW_method' method' and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes 'XS, S, M, L, XL'.)

-[comment]: <> (### Domain model
-To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts 'names, attributes' and relationships involved of the problem domain addressed by your module.)

-There two main user roles: the **conference participant** and the **administrator**.
+There are two main user roles: the **conference participant** and the **administrator**.
 The former summons Grace and the latter controls it.

 #### Implemented